 Think about it.

 It’s all about the user experience (UI).
-Websites that are original, easy to use, simple, and interactive will attract (and keep) more customers.
+Original, easy-to-use, simple, and interactive websites will attract (and keep) more customers.

 Here are ten things to look for on your website that will tell you that you may need to update it.

 It’s 2020, so let’s be honest.
 People use their phones to surf the web more than their desktops.
-According to Statista, nearly 52% or all web traffic is from mobile devices.
+According to Statista, nearly 52% of all web traffic is from mobile devices.

 This means that six out of ten people in your target market will probably visit your website before even visiting your store.
-If you operate online-only, obviously, that number is ten out of ten.
+Obviously, if you operate online only, that number is ten out of ten.